Complementary and Alternative Medicine

-    The State of Hawai'i is an environment with the unique rich blend of cultures and ethnicities and many healing traditions, some of ancient origins.
-Complementary and Alternative Medicine (CAAM) takes on increased significance in Hawai'i because the diverse population of the state uses these treatment modalities frequently.
+The State of Hawai‘i is an environment with the unique, rich blend of cultures and ethnicities and many healing traditions, some of ancient origins.
+Complementary and Integrative Medicine (CIM) (CAAM courses) takes on increased significance in Hawai‘i because the diverse population of the state uses these treatment modalities frequently.

-The department is committed to conducting both basic and applied research related to complementary and alternative therapies in Hawai'i and the Pacific region; especially dietary supplements; educating the next generation of physicians and other healthcare personnel about the potential risks and benefits of complementary and alternative therapies; providing culturally competent care for people within the state of Hawai'i by understanding the use of patterns of complementary care used by the Hawaiian population; facilitating the study of medicinal plants, including varieties unique to Hawai'i and/or the Pacific Rim; and promoting health service research to assess the clinical and financial benefits–or lack thereof–of CAAM therapies for the Hawaiian population.
+The department is committed to conducting both basic and applied research related to complementary and integrative therapies in Hawai‘i and the Pacific region, especially dietary supplements; educating the next generation of physicians and other healthcare personnel about the potential risks and benefits of complementary and integrative therapies; providing culturally competent care for people within the state of Hawai‘i by understanding the use of patterns of complementary care used by the Hawaiian population; facilitating the study of medicinal plants, including varieties unique to Hawai‘i and/or the Pacific Rim; and promoting health service research to assess the clinical and financial benefits–or lack thereof–of CIM therapies for the Hawaiian population.

 Models of integrative care teams strategically placed in Hawai‘i’s major hospitals, large medical groups and/or health maintenance organizations together with the development of relevant educational materials for clinicians, researchers, educators and consumers of health care is another major goal.
 Collaborations with other UH Manoa programs such as Chinese studies and the School of Hawaiian Knowledge faculties will energize progress towards this goal to reduce and eliminate health disparities in Hawai‘i and improve the health of Hawai‘i’s people.